Relintai/pandemonium_engine_docs/getting_started/introduction/introduction_to_godot.rst

 .. note:: The Godot team can't provide an open-source console export due to the
           licensing terms imposed by console manufacturers.
 Regardless of the engine you use, though, releasing games on consoles is always a lot of work.
-You can read more on that here: :ref:`doc_consoles`.
+You can read more on that here: `doc_consoles`.

 What can the engine do?
 -----------------------